Recent General Posts

 Local disaster recovery specialist offers insight into the complexities of dealing with disaster

-Albany, GA (Grassroots Newswire) October 9, 2014 - When disaster strikes, property owners need to make a lot of decisions quickly and under pressure.
+Albany and Americus, GA October 9, 2014 - When disaster strikes, property owners need to make a lot of decisions quickly and under pressure.
 Effective disaster remediation involves a lot of moving parts: remediation specialists, insurance companies, local codes, state codes, documentation and more—and all of this has to happen in an atmosphere charged with emotion and stress.

 SERVPRO’s proprietary DryBook™ tool is one example of the company’s focus on efficiency and cost control.
 Remediation projects must be managed to both industry and insurance company standards, and Carter says that tools like DryBook™ help SERVPRO Franchise technicians track and document progress on restoration, cleanup and repair services.
 “The DryBook™ tool helps us deliver on every detail of every water damage job, every time,” says Carter.